 Trademarks: Protecting Brand and Product Names

-Company names, product names, logos, and distinctive user interface elements can be registered as trademarks at KIPI.
-For SaaS companies operating across East Africa, ARIPO trademark registration is more efficient than filing separately in each country.
-Trademark registration should be a priority before public launch.
+Company names, product names, logos, and distinctive user interface elements can be registered as trademarks at the Kenya Industrial Property Institute (KIPI).
+For SaaS companies operating across multiple jurisdictions, regional registration through ARIPO’s Banjul Protocol is more efficient than filing separately in each member country, and trademark registration should generally be treated as a priority to complete before public launch, since a competitor or opportunist filing for a confusingly similar mark first can force a costly rebrand or opposition proceeding after launch, when the brand has already accumulated market recognition that is expensive to abandon.

 Trade Secrets and Confidentiality